Last updated: November 7th, 2020

 On receipt, we will:

 - Review the report, verify the vulnerability, and respond with confirmation or for more information.
 We typically reply within 24 hours.

-- Once the security bug has been addresses we will notify the reporter, who is then welcome to optionally disclose publicly.
+- Once the security bug has been addresses we will notify the Researcher, who is then welcome to optionally disclose publicly.

 We do not currently provide a bug bounty program.
-We do, however, maintain a Hall of Fame to recognize those who have responsibly disclosed security issues to us in the past.
+We maintain a Hall of Fame to recognize those who have responsibly disclosed security issues to us in the past.

 Hall of Fame